Extreme value statistics of edge currents in Markov jump processes and their use for entropy production estimation: Martingales associated with edge currents

-Notice that the effective microscopic affinity $a^\ast_{x\rightarrow y}$, defined in Eq.~(\ref{eq:effA}), has a similar form as the microscopic affinity, defined in Eq.~(\ref{eq:a}), with the difference that it considers the stationary probability mass function $p_{\rm ss}^{x,y}$ in the modified process for which the transitions from $x$ to $y$ and vice versa have been removed.
+Notice that the effective microscopic affinity $a^\ast_{x\rightarrow y}$, defined in Eq.~(\ref{eq:effA}), has a similar form as the microscopic affinity, defined in Eq.~(\ref{eq:a}), with the difference that it considers the stationary probability mass function $p_{\rm ss}^{x,y}$ in the modified process for which the transitions from $x$ to $y$, and vice versa, have been removed.
+Although, in general, microscopic affinities are not simply related to the "true", macroscopic affinities, for unicyclic systems it holds that the effective affinity equals the macroscopic affinity, while the microscopic affinity captures in this case a possibly small portion of the macroscopic affinity (see also Appendix~\ref{App:Cb}).

 The effective affinity $a^\ast_{x\rightarrow y}$ has a kinematic meaning.
 Indeed, as we show in Appendix~\ref{App:B}, the martingality of $M_{x\rightarrow y}(t)$ implies that

 where the equality holds when $a^\ast_{x\rightarrow y} = \langle J_{x\rightarrow y}(t)\rangle_{\rm ss} = 0$.